 The Havana Airport Arrivals Hall

-After you’ve passed through Havana customs you’ll go through a door and will be in the arrivals hall.
+After you’ve passed through Havana customs, you’ll go through a door and will be in the arrivals hall.
 There’s no other way to describe it than just a big hall, with lots of people milling around.
 The doors to exit (and taxis) are on the right.
 The escalators UP to the second floor (and Havana airport departures) are off to the left.

 Here in the arrivals hall, you will find

-• Cadeca Havana Airport – Havana Airport Money Exchange
+- Cadeca Havana Airport – Havana Airport Money Exchange

-• Havana Airport Information Desks
+- Havana Airport Information Desks

-If you have bought a tourist SIM card for your visit to Cuba you can collect it at the airport.
+If you have bought a tourist SIM card for your visit to Cuba, you can collect it at the airport.
 The collection counter is right where you collect your bags from.
 Details for how to buy a Cuban Tourist SIM are in my guide here.

-Changing Money & Getting Cash at Havana Airport
+Money at Havana Airport

 The Cuban Peso is a closed currency, which means that it’s not available outside the country, so you WON’T be able to get cash before your holiday.
 You’ll need to either prepay for your taxis, tours, and accommodation on your credit card or plan to get cash when you get to Havana.